jrmajor/bajki-muza/README.md

 ## About

-This repo contains the source code of https://bajki-muza.pl.
+This repo contains the source code of https://bajki-muza.pl, a knowledge base about audio tales recorded by Polskie Nagrania Muza.

 ## Installation